sejori/peko/README.md

 Peko apps are designed to boot from scratch at request time and disappear once the request is served.
 Therefore, storing data in memory between requests (stateful logic) is not reliable.
 Instead we should use stateless logic and store data within the client or external services.

-This paradigm is often referred to as "serverless" or "edge computing" on cloud platforms, which offer cheap code execution on shared server hardware.
-This is also [much more resource efficient](https://developer.ibm.com/blogs/the-future-is-serverless/) than traditional server provisioning.
+This paradigm is often referred to as "serverless" or "edge computing" on cloud platforms, which offer code execution on shared server hardware.
+This is [much more resource efficient](https://developer.ibm.com/blogs/the-future-is-serverless/) than traditional server provisioning.

 Because our stateless apps cold-start it is important to keep their codebases small.
 The preact demo app only imports Peko and Preact as external dependencies and is very fast as a result - [https://peko.deno.dev](https://peko.deno.dev)!